 Opening hours: Daily, from 8am

-Book a lesson at Amplitude Skate Park
+Book Amplitude Skate Park Class

-54. Zoom the laps at Karting Star Bali Club
+49. Zoom the laps at Karting Star Bali Club

 Race friends on Bali’s open-air go-kart track with bridges, tunnels and speedy laps.